UV, Temperature, and Humidity: Task Group 5

 The interlaboratory experiment examining backsheet being organized through the European group is summarized in:

-Tsuyoshi Shioda — Mitsui Chemicals, representing Japan
+Tsuyoshi Shioda — Mitsui Chemicals, including Japan

-Other leaders and regional groups are welcome!
+Other leaders and regional groups are welcome.